 - Further integrating community-based resource management efforts with Fiji’s growing tourism industry; and

-- Helping coral communities re-establish to support local fisheries and coral community resilience.
+- Helping coral communities re-establish and adapt to increasing sea water temperatures so as to support local fisheries and coral community resilience.

 Lessons learned and recommendations